 - If your cat does receive rabies and/or FeLV vaccinations, make sure your veterinarian follows protocol and administers them in the hind legs.

 - Low-risk cats only need routine vaccinations every three years.
 Again, speak to your own veterinarian about this as your own personal circumstances may necessitate more frequent vaccinations.

 - Keep a close eye on your cat after a vaccination.
-In some cases, a small lump will appear after a vaccination, this is normal and the result of the formation of a granuloma.
-However, any post-vaccination lump warrents close monitoring.
+In some cases, a small lump will appear after vaccination, this is normal and the result of the formation of a granuloma.
+However, any post-vaccination lump warrants close monitoring.
 If it has not resolved within two weeks, see a veterinarian.
 In the meantime, apply a warm compress to the area.